Hypergraph polynomials and the Bernardi process: Shellability

 See Figure \ref{fig:passzivitas_pelda} for an example. `Passive' here just stands for `not active.'
-In Tutte's original sense, `internally active' means `being smallest in the base cut.'
-In `internally semi-active,' that condition is weakened to `standing parallel to the smallest element of the base cut.'
+In Tutte's original sense, `internally active' means `being smallest in the fundamental cut.'
+In `internally semi-active,' that condition is weakened to `standing parallel to the smallest element of the fundamental cut.'

 The next lemma plays an important role in the proof of shellability, as well as in relating the terms of the $h$-vector to the coefficients in the Bernardi-type definition of the interior polynomial.
 To that end, \ref{elso} and \ref{harmadik} of the equivalent conditions below are the most important.
 Note that they refer to orders defined using two different ribbon structures, a reverse pair.
 The condition \ref{otodik} is the easiest to check in practice.
 We will usually (for example, in Theorem \ref{thm:shelling}) refer to the set of edges characterized by the Lemma using the property \ref{masodik}.